hisurfadvisory/MACROSS/core/README.md

 	$hex = getThis -h -e $plaintext

 There are many more functions in the display.ps1 and utility.ps1 files that are available to all your scripts to hopefully make life a little easier.
 (Details toward the end of this page)<br>

-<b>FINALLY...</b><br>
-To further customize and modify these core functions to your liking, see the comments in each .ps1/.py file and the README below.<br>
 <br>
 <br>

-<b>The MACROSS powershell object</b>
+<b> *THE MACROSS POWERSHELL OBJECT* </b><br>
 <b>core\classes.ps1</b><br>
 	This file should be reserved for any custom classes your scripts need, especially if they could be useful for other scripts to make use of.<br>
 	&emsp;<b>A.</b> macross = A custom powershell class that tags every script in the \modules folder with specific attributes that you MUST include on the third line of your scripts, tagged with "#\_class" so that MACROSS will parse it correctly.
+MACROSS performs this automatically for each script in the "modules" folder, you shouldn't ever need to do this manually.
+But if you want to make changes to this class, this is how it's set up.
 In this example:<br>
 	<br>
 	`#_class  1,user,syslog parsing,python,SuzyQ,1,list`
 	<br>
-	The first value <b>1</b> is the .access attribute, used for basic role-based access (values can be 1, 2, or 3, to limit the script to your tier 1, tier 2 and tier 3 analysts respectively).
+	The first value<b>1</b> is the .access attribute, used for basic role-based access (values can be 1, 2, or 3, to limit the script to your tier 1, tier 2 and tier 3 analysts respectively).
 Next is the .priv attribute <b>user</b>, or the level of privilege required to run your script (will typically be User vs. Admin).
-Third, the <b>syslog parsing</b> value will be assigned to the .valtype attribute, describing what kind of data your script processes/returns, or what kind of actions it performs.
-The fourth value, <b>python</b>, is the .lang attribute while the fifth, <b>SuzyQ</b>, is the .author attribute.
-The sixth, "<b>1</b>" is the .evalmax attribute, which is the maximum number of parameters that your script can accept for processing.
+Next, the <b>syslogs</b> value will be assigned to the .valtype attribute, describing what kind of data your script processes/returns, or what kind of actions it performs.
+The third value, <b>Python3</b>, is the .lang attribute while the fourth, <b>SuzyQ</b>, is the .author attribute.
+The fifth, "<b>1</b>" is the .evalmax attribute, which is the maximum number of parameters that your script can accept for processing.
 And finally, the value <b>list</b> is the type of response your script provides.
 The attributes tracked in this class are:<br>

-	.name
+	.name     # the script's common name
-	.access
+	.access   # tier level
-	.priv
+	.priv     # privilege level
-	.valtype
-	.lang
+	.valtype  # task performed, or value type processed .lang     # python or powershell
-	.author
+	.author   # author
-	.evalmax
+	.evalmax  # maximum args/params accepted
-	.rtype
+	.rtype    # type of response
+	.fname    # full filename of the script

 <br>
 This is used for:<br>